postpayio/postpay-php/docs/graphql.rst

 GraphQL
 =======

-For information about Postpay's GraphQL API, see the `API GraphQL Docs <https://docs.postpay.io/graphql>`__.
+For information about Postpay's GraphQL API, see the `GraphQL API Docs <https://docs.postpay.io/graphql>`__.

 Usage
 -----